saptarshibasu/kafka-study/README.md

   * Metadata requests can be sent to any broker because all brokers cache this information
 * If all the replicas crash, the data that is committed but not written to the disk are lost
 * Kafka MirrorMaker provides geo-replication support for your clusters.
 With MirrorMaker, messages are replicated across multiple datacenters or cloud regions.
 You can use this in active/passive scenarios for backup and recovery; or in active/active scenarios to place data closer to your users, or support data         locality requirements
+* To support fetching from the follower replica (because the partition leader is not available on the same rack) based on HW, Kafka leader doesn't delay          responding to replica fetch requests if the follower has obsolete HW

 ### Retention